PhoenixTales/phoenix-docs/story/characters.md

 ### Balam & Omid

-* Cooks of the barons.
+* Cooks of the Barons.
 * *Balaam* is a biblical name of a prophet.
 * *Omid* is a persian/kurdish name meaning "hope".

 ### Russel / Rotger

-We choose Rotger as his german equivalent, which is an old german name, nowadays most often spelled Roettger, with spelling variations like Ruder, Rodger, Rotheger, Rotoga, Reutter and *Russer*.
+We choose Rotger as his German equivalent, which is an old German name, nowadays most often spelled Roettger, with spelling variations like Ruder, Rodger, Rotheger, Rotoga, Reutter and *Russer*.

 ### Snogu